yayafeltrin/yayafeltrin/README.md

 ## 👋 Hey!
 Whats up?
 Welcome to my Github profile.
-### My name is Yasmin but you can call me by my nickname Yaya!
+### My name is Yasmin but you can call me by Yaya!

 <!--
 **yayafeltrin/yayafeltrin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.